-All artists, including both artists if accepted as partners, must exhibit and be present during the complete show, from 9 a.m. through 6 p.m. on Saturday, March 5th , and from 10 a.m. through 5 p.m. on Sunday, March 6th.
-Failure to follow this rule makes artists ineligible for prizes and admission to future shows.
+All artists, including both artists if accepted as partners, must exhibit and be present during the complete Festival, from 9 a.m. through 6 p.m. on Saturday, and from 10 a.m. through 5p.m. on Sunday.
+Artists who fail to follow this rule will be ineligible for prizes and may be denied admission to future Festivals.

 Photographs must be signed and numbered and must be the artist’s original image.
 Artists are encouraged to identify clearly whether a photographic print is produced digitally or through a traditional photographic process (silver print, Polaroid, dye-transfer, etc.).

 Ceramic works must be handmade by the artist.
 If multiple pieces of the same design are displayed, each must be signed.

 Jewelry must include components designed and hand-crafted by the artist using traditional methods of casting or fabrication/construction.
 No commercially manufactured elements, other than findings, are permitted.
 Items created solely through the stringing of beads and similar materials on wire, string, or cord, with no elements handmade by the artist, are not

 permitted.
 Wearable art, such as hats, purses, and other apparel that are designed and hand-made by the artist are eligible to be displayed and sold.

 “Original artwork” shall refer to artwork that is one-of-a-kind.
 Artwork that is printed utilizing inkjet technology must be created on a computer and then exhibited as first printed in order to qualify as an original artwork.
 Original artwork printed utilizing inkjet technology may be modified by other methods, such as traditional painting, and exhibited in the mixed media category.